PseudoLang-Software-Foundation/Pseudolang/readme.md

 ## Contributing

 We welcome contributions!
-If there are any bugs, or particularly pointing out limitations in [Pseudolang.md](Pseudolang.md) at the bottom, or adding things from the todo list, please make a pull request!
+If there are any bugs, or particularly pointing out limitations in [Pseudolang.md](Pseudolang.md) at the bottom, or adding things from the to-do list, please make a pull request!

 ## License